 Likelihood score: E* (unproven but suspected cause of clinically apparent liver injury).

 Mechanism of Injury

 The mechanism by which nintedanib might cause liver injury is not known.
-It is metabolized in the liver largely via the cytochrome P450 system, predominantly CYP 1A2, and liver injury may be due to production of a toxic or immunogenic metabolite.
-Nintedanib is also susceptible to drug-drug interactions with strong inducers or inhibitors of CYP 1A2 (such as fluvoxamine).
+It is metabolized in the liver largely via the cytochrome P450 system and is susceptible to drug-drug interactions with strong inducers or inhibitors of CYP 3A4.

 Outcome and Management

 While chronic therapy with nintedanib can be associated with mild-to-moderate serum aminotransferase elevations, it has not been convincingly linked to cases of clinically apparent liver injury.
 Nevertheless, monitoring of serum aminotransferase levels monthly during the first 3 months and every 3 months thereafter is recommended.
 Patients who develop aminotransferase elevations on therapy should be monitored more carefully, and nintedanib therapy should be discontinued if jaundice or symptoms of liver injury arise or if serum ALT or AST levels rise above 5 times the ULN.

 Other Drugs in the Class:

 Pulmonary Fibrosis Agents

 Product labeling at DailyMed, National Library of Medicine, NIH

 References updated: 25 November 2017